-In short, Michael and Jan go to New York to the Dunder-Mifflin corporate offices so Michael can be deposed regarding a wrongful termination law suit Jan has brought to the company.
+In short, Michael and Jan go to New York to the Dunder-Mifflin corporate offices so Michael can be deposed regarding a wrongful termination lawsuit Jan has brought to the company.
 During the deposition, Michael is hit with a barrage of embarrassing, yet vaguely apt evidence.
 Michael ultimately has to decide between loyalty to the company and loyalty to Jan.
-At the end, Michael chooses Dunder-Mifflin.
+In the end, Michael chooses Dunder-Mifflin.
 The B-story centered around ping pong.
 The warehouse guys bring in a ping pong table to work.
-Darryl and Jim play an on going game, but Darryl dominates Jim.
-Kelly starts talking trash to Pam about this, so Pam sets up a ping pong table in the office's conference room for Jim to practice.
+Darryl and Jim play an ongoing game, but Darryl dominates Jim.
+Kelly starts talking trash to Pam about this, so Pam sets up a ping pong table in the office’s conference room for Jim to practice.
 And he does, but Darryl still kicks the crap out of him.

 Top 5 Funniest Quotes (Boobs and Ping Pong Edition)

 They fired her for having the courage to augment her boobs.

 What has two skinny chicken legs and sucks at ping pong?

 Were Jim’s parents first cousins who were also bad at ping pong?